spedas/pyspedas/docs/source/pyspedas_2_migration.rst

 .. code-block:: bash

-    pip uninstall pytplot
+    pip uninstall pytplot  # qt-based version, hasn't been used by PySPEDAS for a long time pip uninstall pytplot-mpl-temp # matplotlib version used by PySPEDAS < 2.0.0

 Once you install PySPEDAS 2.0, the pytplot package will no longer be needed.
 Removing it ensures that you'll catch any stray references to the old pytplot versions of pyspedas tools, which, if left in place, could lead to using obsolete code.

-For a period of time after PySPEDAS 2.0 is released, we may add code to detect whether pytplot is still installed, and remind you that we recommend uninstalling it.
+For a period of time after PySPEDAS 2.0 is released, we may add code to detect, when pyspedas is imported, whether pytplot is still installed, and remind you that we recommend uninstalling it.

 If you're installing PySPEDAS 2.0 for the first time in a fresh virtual environment, you shouldn't have